Green Climate Fund Readiness and Preparatory Support Programme II: Scaling up Thailand's climate finance readiness

 UPDATED on 9 July 2018

-From January 2017 to June 2018, the Office of Natural Resources and Environmental Policy and Planning (ONEP), as the Green Climate Fund (GCF) National Designated Authority (NDA), implemented the “GCF Readiness and Preparatory Support Programme” in cooperation with The Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ).
+From January 2017 to June 2018, the Office of Natural Resources and Environmental Policy and Planning (ONEP), as the Green Climate Fund (GCF) National Designated Authority (NDA), implemented the “GCF Readiness and Preparatory Support Programme” in cooperation with GIZ.
 The Programme was financed by the GCF Secretariat and the Federal Ministry for Economic Cooperation and Development (BMZ).
 In its first phase, the project successfully contributed to:

 strengthening ONEP’s capacity and understanding of the GCF, notably the role and functions of the GCF NDA;